GoogleCloudPlatform/podcast/site/content/post/episode-7-messaging-on-the-cloud/index.md

 FRANCESC: But yeah, we'll have a link to the--it's a small Android app, so you can give it a try.
 It's really fun, and the good thing is that the source code is actually really simple.
 It's basically just a little API call.
 That's pretty much it, so it's great.
 MARK: That's pretty cool.
 I like that.
 I like that a lot.
 That's really sweet.
 FRANCESC: Cool.
 So for our main content today, as you were saying, we're gonna be talking about messaging and the plumbing of the Internet.
 MARK: Yeah, yeah, so this is something a little bit near and dear to my heart.
 I quite like it.
 So we want to talk about, like--how do we want to set the stage?
 So generally this sort of stuff comes up when you want to do sort of either a synchronous processing or maybe you have sort of disparate systems that want to be able to communicate to each other through some sort of messaging system.
-What sort of options are available on Google Cloud Platform to let you do that, and what sort of--like, why would you choose one over another?
+What sort of options are available on Google Cloud to let you do that, and what sort of--like, why would you choose one over another?
 And I think to set the stage, I think, really, we're sort of looking at two particular pieces, one of which is task queues, which have been around for a long time.
 They've been in App Engine, and something that's relatively newer-ish, or at least relatively newer released publicly is Cloud Pub/Sub, which is pretty exciting.
 FRANCESC: Great.
 MARK: So I think we'll end up talking about both of those.
 Have you worked with those?
 FRANCESC: I've definitely used--I've definitely used task queues before.